goatfiles/dmscripts/README.md

 + dm-usbmount - mount/unmount usb drives using dmenu.
 No fancy daemon required
 + dm-music - Dmenu as your music player

-Currently, we would prefer if you took a look at our [TODO list][TODO.md] as we would like to ensure all scripts are stable and secure.
+Currently, we would prefer if you took a look at our [TODO list](TODO) as we would like to ensure all scripts are stable and secure.

 # Dependencies